ckeditor/ckeditor5/docs/getting-started/integrations/laravel.md

 ## Using CKEditor&nbsp;5 Builder

 The easiest way to use CKEditor&nbsp;5 in your Laravel project is preparing an editor preset with [CKEditor&nbsp;5 Builder](https://ckeditor.com/builder?redirect=preset) and including it into your project.
 It offers an easy-to-use user interface to help you configure, preview, and download the editor suited to your needs.
 You can easily select:

 * the features you need,
 * the preferred framework (React, Angular, Vue or Vanilla JS),
 * the preferred distribution method.

 You get ready-to-use code tailored to your needs!

-## Setting up the project
+## Ingegrating using .zip

+## Integrating from CDN

 This guide assumes you have a Laravel project.
 You can create a basic Laravel project using [Composer](https://getcomposer.org/).
 Refer to the [Laravel documentation](https://laravel.com/docs/10.x/installation) to learn how to set up a project in the framework.

-## Integrating from CDN

 Once the project has been prepared, create an `assets/vendor/ckeditor5.js` file in the existing `public` directory in your app.
 Your folder structure should resemble this one: